Cardinals vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Cardinals Betting Records & Stats

-- St. Louis has a record of 2-3 when it's set as an underdog of +125 or more by bookmakers this season.
+- This season, St. Louis has won seven of its 16 games, or 43.8%, when it's the underdog by at least +105 on the moneyline.

-- The Cardinals have an implied victory probability of 44.4% according to the moneyline set by oddsmakers for this matchup.
+- Oddsmakers have implied with the moneyline set for this matchup that the Cardinals have a 48.8% chance of pulling out a win.

-- St. Louis' games have gone over the total in 34 of its 69 chances.
+- St. Louis and its opponents have hit the over in 34 of its 70 games with a total this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!